KatTheGit/sylvan-row/README.md

       - [x] Game time
       - [ ] Kills per player...? (not necessary yet)
       - [ ] Allied player's healths...?
+- [x] When dashing straight into a wall, you get stuck, because the server won't stop trying to make you go until you've traveled the desired dash distance.
 - [ ] Create a gamemode
   - [ ] Deathmatch gamemode
   - [ ] Arena gamemode